AIwaffle/AIwaffle/Courses/course-list.md

 # This list defines the official names and order of AIwaffle courses
-# The list might change, so you may want to write a script to parse this list and update your stuff

 1. Intro To Machine Learning
 2. Intro To Deep Learning
 3. Intro To Logistic Regression